FASP-QAT/qat-documentation/docs/user/05-getting-started.md

 Figure 18: Three location to access the QAT Helpdesk

-2.  > Four options will appear for taking out a ticket: Add/Update User, Add/Update Master Data, Change Request, and Report a Bug.
+2.  &gt; Four options will appear for taking out a ticket: Add/Update User, Add/Update Master Data, Change Request, and Report a Bug.
 See below sections on [Change Requests](#requesting-a-change) and [Report a Bug](#reporting-a-bug).

 ![P772#yIS1](/img/media/image29.png)

 Figure 19: QAT Helpdesk Menu

-3.  > Choose to Add/Update User or Add/Update Master data.
+3.  &gt; Choose to Add/Update User or Add/Update Master data.
 Either option will take you to different screens for more information.

-4.  > Enter the information required in the form and click “Submit.”
+4.  &gt; Enter the information required in the form and click “Submit.”

 ![P778#yIS1](/img/media/image30.png)